 - Household registration book is required particularly for Vietnamese national

 - Educational qualification documents:

-- Evidence of educational qualifications and associated transcripts of any course completed and attempted to completed or attempted and currently studying.
+- Evidence of educational qualifications and associated transcripts of any course completed or attempted to completed or attempted and currently studying.

 - Evidence of any scholarships:

-- If you have been provided any scholarships you need to attach documents supporting related documents.
+- If you have been provided any scholarships, you need to attach documents supporting the same.

 - Valid Health Insurance documents:

-- If you are applying for Australian study visa it is very important that you have are insured during your stay in Australia.
+- If you are applying for Australian study visa, it is very important that you are insured during your stay in Australia.
 You can apply for Overseas Student Health cover for you and your dependent family members included in the application for the proposed duration of the student visa.